thoun/bga-cards/README.md

 When the card is mentionned in the parameters, it can be any type of object.
 For example `{ id: 3, type: 3, type_arg: 2 }`.
 It should be possible to identify the card and generate it's unique id by the object, when used in manager/stock parameter, but it isn't necessary to be the exact same object that was used to add the card.

 ## Card layout
-The card contains a div (card-sides) that contains 2 divs : a front side and a back side.
+The card contains a div (bga-cards_card-sides) that contains 2 divs : a front side and a back side.

 # Integration on a BGA project